SwAt1563/leacture-4/README.md

 - Create a car details page for each car showing all its characteristics.
 The page's URL should use the car's unique slug.
 - Create a registration page for both customers and owners.
 During registration, users should select their role and specify their starting wallet amount.
 - Include a login page requiring a username and password.
-- Create a profile editing page for both customers and owners, allowing them to change their names.
+- Create a profile editing page for owners, allowing them to change their names.
 Only the profile owner can make changes.